 How long will it take to process the e-Visa application for Antigua & Barbuda?

-- Standard processing will take 14 days to review and approve your e-Visa application.
+- Standard processing will take 14 Business Days to review and approve your e-Visa application.

-- Rush processing will take 11 days for approval of your application.
+- Rush processing will take 11 Business Days for approval of your application.

 - For the fastest processing speed, choose the Super Rush option.
-You will have your visa within 8 days.
+You will have your visa within 8 Business Days.

 What is the price of the Antigua & Barbuda e-Visa?